By Nicola Shepheard

 The new kid on the epigenetic marker block is micro-RNA (miRNA), molecules which normally help switch genes off once they’ve done their job.

-This article was originally published in the Autumn edition of Ingenio.
+This article was originally published in the Autumn edition of Ingenio and was republished with permission.